 The Outpost CO2 inflator uses cheaper, widely available non-threaded CO2 canisters, which is my personal favorite due to their cost.
 And, it encloses the cartridge into a plastic case with an easy-to-use thumb button.
 No more frozen hands or wasted gas.
 Compared to other similar devices, this one’s quite compact, too.
 Retail is $25.

 The Blackburn Core CO2fer combines a mini pump with a CO2 chuck in a compact package.
 It comes with a frame mount that nestles under a bottle cage, and the rubber sleeve shown above that holds the CO2 cartridge next to the pump for secure jersey pocket or hydration pack storage.

 The design uses a dual purpose chuck that works for both the pump and the CO2.
 Thread the CO2 cartridge in, then use the blue release valve to meter out the compressed gas and inflate your tire.
 Maybe use that rubber sleeve to keep it from freezing your hands.

 All in, with all the parts and the cartridge and frame mount, it weighs in at 192g…not bad for all that.
 Retail is $45.

 The frame mount keeps the pump and CO2 secure, and out of the way.
-It’s shown here under the Clutch Carbon Bottle Cage, which I chose for their simple design and incredibly light weight (just 22g on our scale).
+It’s shown here under the Clutch Carbon Bottle Cage, which I chose for its simple design and incredibly lightweight (just 22g on our scale).